PICdew/PIC-Projects-2/README.md

-**I have been using PICs on and off for personal projects and for work since 2010.Here are some personal projects I have done myself using Microchip's PICs:**
+**I have been using PICs on and off for personal projects and for work since 2010.Here are some personal projects I worked on using Microchip's PICs:**

 **Note:The projects above are written in C or ASM.I love both <3**